See the process.

 Stop, optimise, or scope the next fix.

-The sprint is designed to create clarity without locking you into a huge project.
+The monitor is designed to create clarity without locking you into a huge project.

 Stop with the score

-You keep the score, leakage map, priority fixes, and first workflow recommendation.
+You keep the constraint snapshot, journey map, priority fixes, and first corrective recommendation.

 Continue monthly optimisation